Latent space models for grouped multiplex networks

-In the $s_{w, w}$ and $s_{v, w}$ plots, we can observe that the similarity of the group components does not affect the individual error $R$.
+In the $s_{w, w}$ plot, we can observe that the similarity of the group components affects the separation of the shared and group components, but does not affect the individual error $R$.
 This is expected since the separation of individual components occurs in the first stage and only involves the sum of the shared and group components, which is not affected by the correlation of the additive terms defining it.

-It is also worth mentioning that the errors are robust to the increase in both $s_{w, w}$ and $s_{u, u}$, with the estimation accuracy of $S$ and $Q$ starting to decrease only for $s_{w, w} \ge 0.4$ and $s_{u, u} \ge 0.6$.
-This observation aligns with the form of the theoretical bounds in Theorem \ref{main_consistency_theorem}, suggesting that $s_{w, w}$ and $s_{u, u}$ only play a role in the component errors if they, respectively, dominate ${1\over K} \vee n^{1/2-\tau}$ and ${1\over m_k} \vee n^{1/2-\tau}$.
-While the individual component error bound in Theorem \ref{main_consistency_theorem} does not suggest direct dependency of $R$ on $s_{u, u}$, we can see that $s_{u, u}$ appears in the bound on $r^{(I)}$ derived in Proposition \ref{init_sqrt_n_proposition}.
+On the other hand, in the $s_{u, u}$ plot, we can observe that the similarity of the individual components affects the errors of all other components.
+This is also expected as the separation of the individual components occurs in the first stage and thus propagates the errors into the second stage, where separation of shared and group components takes place.
+A smaller change in the group error $Q$ compared to the shared $S$ may be explained by the fact that the estimation of each group component depends only on the individual components within its group, while the estimation of the shared component depends on all individual components.
+Notice that this can also be seen from our theoretical bounds in Theorem \ref{main_consistency_theorem}, which states that the error of $S$ depends on the maximal similarity $s_{u, u}$ of all individual components and the error of $Q_k$ depends on $s_{u, u}^{(k)}$, the maximal similarity of individual components in group $k$.